 Is it working?
 With 20,000+ people subscribing to receive the company’s blog posts by email, Hotjar’s content is striking a chord with readers.
 Alexa’s site overview tool points out additional stats that show the site is improving relative to other sites.

-Key Takeaways and One Unsung Benefit of Having a Content Strategy
+Key Takeaways and The Customizable Content Strategy Template

 It’s clear that nailing the right content strategy can set your business on the path to success.
 But an unsung benefit of putting effort into defining your content strategy is that you can do more with less.
 You’ll know when to embrace a new idea – and when to say no to those that don’t fit.
 At a time when businesses continue to churn out content at record volumes, laser focus on your mission.
 Keep your eye on results and revisit your strategy periodically.